The AUGI Board of Directors will announce when nominations are being accepted.

 Keep in mind…

-Please consider that the Board of Directors may meet up to 3 times a year with one meeting coinciding with Autodesk University.
-These face to face meetings may take 4 days or more of your time (these may include time away from work and possibly Saturday and Sunday).
+Please consider that the Board of Directors may meet face to face up to 3 times a year with one meeting coinciding with Autodesk University.
+These face to face meetings may take 4 days or more of your time (these may include time away both during the workweek and possibly Saturday and Sunday).
 The AU meetings may take even more time away from home.
-The face to face meetings are usually scheduled for January or June.
-Board members typical travel costs for meetings will be reimbursed by AUGI.
+Other meetings will be scheduled between January and June.
+Board members' typical travel costs for meetings will be reimbursed by AUGI.

-There are monthly conference calls in which you are expected to prepare for in advance and actively participate in.
+There are monthly conference calls for which you are expected to prepare in advance and actively participate in.
 The conference calls are currently scheduled for the third Saturday of the month for approximately 2 hours, but have been known to exceed that duration.
-The times of these meetings may vary based on the board members location.
+The times of these meetings may vary based on the board members' location.

-Board members are also encouraged to attend Local User Groups or Associations in their area, events, and other AUGI and Autodesk events as a representative of AUGI.
+Board members are also encouraged to attend Local User Groups or Associations in their area, local events, and other AUGI and Autodesk functions as a representative of AUGI.
 Board members may also be serving in other areas as volunteers where they are subject to the timeline and demands of the projects in which they are involved.